 Due to an Authority decision to increase self-insurance (particularly vehicle insurance) a reserve has been set up to hedge against the risk of unidentified future claims.
 A specific provision is made for claims that have already been lodged.

 Emergency Planning Reserve

 This reserve was created due to the increased threat of terrorism and would give the Authority an immediate budget to spend in an emergency.
+This reserve has been realigned with the Bellwin Reserve.

 Catastrophe Reserve